Our values are a reflection of what we have learned from those whom we admire.

 1. Break the cycle.

-We support actions and programs that disrupt the passage of ACEs from one generation to the
+We support actions and programs that disrupt the passage of ACEs and adversity from one generation to the next – and focus our efforts on communities and populations most in need of this support.

 3. Do no harm.

-4. Stick to the science.
+4. Illuminate the science.

 Trust is of paramount importance.
-We reference the most trusted, validated information and
+We reference the most trusted, validated information and partners.
+We work to help make essential scientific concepts and findings easy to access and understand by the communities we serve.

 5. Empower people with ACEs.